 Telemedicine’sappeal is not limited to time and costs savings.
 In the monitoring and analysis of comatose patients, virtual treatment systems play an important part.
 These patients are also helped to prepare their health plans.

 In the last decade, activities have grown and progress in the medical sector has further driven business growth.
 As penetration rates increase, telemedicine technologies grow rapidly.
-The advantages of this technology improve the telemedicine market's prospects.
+The advantages of this technology improve the medicine delivery application market's prospects.

 Some benefits of Telehealth